OCHA-DAP/hdx-python-api/README.md

 |        |collector_config_yaml|str           |Path to YAML Collector configuration|config/collector_configuration.yml      |

 ### Configuring Logging

-The default logging configuration reads a configuration file internal to the library that sets up an coloured console handler outputting at DEBUG level, a file handler writing to errors.log at ERROR level and an SMTP handler sending an email in the event of a CRITICAL error.
-It assumes that you have created a file config/smtp_configuration.yml which contains parameters of the form:

-    handlers:
-        error_mail_handler:
-            toaddrs: EMAIL_ADDRESSES
-            subject: "COLLECTOR FAILED: MY_COLLECTOR_NAME"

 If you wish to change the logging configuration from the defaults, you will need to call _setup_logging_ with arguments unless you have used the simple or ScraperWiki wrappers, in which case you must update the hdx.collector module variable logging_kwargs before importing the wrapper.